The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity: Revisit of the Reduced Equations of the WYKK Theory

-By substituting the dimensionally reduced form of the Kretschmann invariant, $\mathcal{\hat {K}}=\hat R_{ABCD}\hat R^{ABCD}$, which is found to be in ~\cite{halil13}, into action (\ref{acti}) and dropping the total derivative terms that can come out with the help of Leibniz rule from the action gives
+By substituting the dimensionally reduced form of the Kretschmann invariant, $\mathcal{\hat {K}}=\hat R_{ABCD}\hat R^{ABCD}$, which is found to be in \cite{halil13}, into action (\ref{acti}) and dropping the total derivative terms that can come out with the help of Leibniz rule from the action gives

-Finally, the independent variation of action (\ref{inv1}) with respect to the three variables gives the three field equations.
-For instance, the connection $\{\Gamma\}$ variation should provide field equation (\ref{proper1}).
-However, to obtain (\ref{proper2}) and (\ref{proper3}), we should vary the action, $I[\Gamma,F,\phi_{\mu}]$, with respect to the field tensor $\{F\}$ and the partial derivative of the boson fields $\{\phi_{\mu}\}$ rather than the usual variables $\{A\}$ and $\{\phi\}$, respectively; otherwise we cannot obtain the proper equations.
-Conversely, the action also depends on the usual metric $\{\mathfrak{g}\}$, but this case is not considered in this work, as mentioned before.
+Finally, the independent variation of action, $I[\mathfrak{g},\Gamma,F,\varphi_{\mu}]$, (\ref{inv1}) with respect to the four variables gives the four field equations.
+The Palatini variation of the above action with respect to the metric $\{\mathfrak{g}\}$ should directly produce the dimensionally reduced equations of (\ref{fe2e}).
+However, we cannot directly obtain equations (\ref{proper1})$–$(\ref{proper3}) from the variational principle, as expected.
+For instance, the connection variation $\delta\{\Gamma\}$ leads to an equation that can transform into (\ref{proper1}) by using various identities (which are given by Başkal and Kuyrukcu\cite{halil13}).
+Additionally, to obtain expressions that can be written in forms of (\ref{proper2}) and (\ref{proper3}), we should vary the action with respect to the field tensor $\{F\}$ and the partial derivative of the boson fields $\{\varphi_{\mu}\}$ rather than the usual variables $\{A\}$ and $\{\varphi\}$, respectively; otherwise we cannot obtain the proper equations \cite{celik}.